fireclaw722/Snapt/README.md

 # Snap PKG
-A portable set of BASH scripts to package managers with the openSUSE developed snapper.
+A portable set of BASH scripts to integrate package managers with the openSUSE developed snapper.
 They is currently only functioning as a wrapper.

 ## Requirements
 * bash